rpuig2001/CDM/README.md

   - Expired CTOT time, it selects the time before expire the CTOT if the pilot is not connected (ex. expiredCtot time="15").
   - Real Mode to calculate times automatically from the sent EOBT (**DISABLED:** realMode mode="false" and **ENABLED:** realMode mode="true").
   - Invalidate flight at tsat will invalidate flights at TSAT+6 (ex. invalidateAtTsat mode=true).
-  - ReaMsg (ex. minutes="0"). - It sets the time to add for the *"Send Rea Message"* function.
   - [OPTIONAL] Rates URL (ex.
 Rates url="https://........"), if no URL needed, just leave it blank (ex.
 Rates url="") and the file will be used.
   - [OPTIONAL] Taxizones URL (ex.
 Taxizones url="https://........"), if no URL needed, just leave it blank (ex.
 Taxizones url="") and the file will be used.
+  - [OPTIONAL] Event CTOTs URL to the TXT file - Format is defined below (ex.
+Ctot url:"https://...."), if no URL needed, just leave it blank (ex.
+Ctot url="").
   - Default Taxi time in minutes if taxi time not found in the taxizones.txt file (ex.
 DefaultTaxiTime minutes="15").
   - Refresh Time in seconds (ex.
 RefreshTime seconds="20").
   - Debug mode activated (true) or desactivated (false) (ex.
 Debug mode="false" or Debug mode="true").
-  - [OPTIONAL] Event CTOTs URL to the TXT file - Format is defined below (ex.
-Ctot url:"https://...."), if no URL needed, just leave it blank (ex.
-Ctot url="").
+  - [OPTIONAL] In case of ECFMP use, the api url needs to be set (Default -> FlowRestrictions url:"https://ecfmp.vatsim.net/api/v1/plugin"), if no URL needed, just leave it blank (ex.
+FlowRestrictions url="").
   - VDGS file type: 1-TXT, 2-JSON, 3-TXT&JSON (ex. vdgsFileType type="3").
   - [OPTIONAL] FTP host to push CDM Data (ex. ftpHost host:"ftp.aaaaaa.com") - leave it blank if not in use "".
   - [OPTIONAL] FTP user to push CDM Data (ex. ftpUser user:"username") - leave it blank if not in use "".